 5. Don’t forget about HVAC

-Restaurant interior decoration might be more fun, but you have to consider more “boring” aspects such as HVAC as well.
+Restaurant interior decoration might be more fun, but there are more “boring” restaurant design considerations to keep in mind as well, such as HVAC.
 HVAC stands for heating, ventilation, and air conditioning, and these are all services you should offer in your restaurant.

 On hot summer days, make sure customers will be able to take refuge in your cool restaurant.
 On cold winter nights, warm up their cold hands with a cup of hot chocolate and proper heating.
 Not to mention how vital ventilation is to keep the smell from the kitchen from entering the seating area.